imitelis/Full_Stack_Open_Exercises/part08/README.md

 ### 8.3: All authors

-Implement query allAuthors, which returns the details of all authors.
-The response should include a field bookCount containing the number of books the author has written.
+Implement query `allAuthors`, which returns the details of all authors.
+The response should include a field `bookCount` containing the number of books the author has written.

 For example the query